-Three compelling questions to consider before you stockpile diapers and how I save money on diapers without a diaper stockpile!
+Three compelling questions to consider before you stockpile diapers and how you will save money on diapers without a diaper stockpile!

 To make space for my new baby, I’d already Konmaried my belongings, given away furniture, and rearranged every room, but even before my daughter made her arrival I had a tower of yellow cardboard diaper boxes taking up way too much space.
 Kind friends and relatives had given us diapers at baby showers, but in my 500 square foot one-bedroom apartment, I had nowhere to put them.
 I could make room for a few hundred diapers, but not for a thousand.
 So after trying to rearrange the closet yet again, I gave up.
 I put most of the diaper boxes in my car and returned them to Target for store credit.